Dopex - Project Breakdown | Revelo Intel

 Dopex is not currently viewed as a direct competitor of Deribit in the short to medium term, mainly because Deribit’s primary customer base comprises institutions that employ seasoned professionals with decades of experience to trade for them.
 The benefits offered by Dopex, such as anonymity, unrestricted access, a user-friendly interface for retail traders, and so on, are not the aspects that experienced traders seek in derivatives platforms.
 Dopex’s primary customer base consists of retail traders and institutions that are less stringent, such as DAOs looking for a yield on their treasury assets.

-At present, Deribit is the dominant player among Options exchanges.
-Liquidity can be an issue for Options products due to the fragmentation of expiry and strikes, but Deribit has managed to build a substantial moat around liquidity.
-However, Deribit only offers Options for BTC, ETH, and SOL, and liquidity is significantly lacking for more extreme expiries and strikes.
-Furthermore, Deribit accounts are coin-margined, which can make managing Options positions difficult as users effectively have to trade in a BTC/ETH/SOL-denominated account rather than a USD-denominated one.
+At present, Deribit is the dominant player among options exchanges.
+Liquidity can be an issue for options products due to the fragmentation of expiry and strikes, but Deribit has managed to build a substantial moat around liquidity.
+However, Deribit only offers options for BTC, ETH, and SOL, and liquidity is significantly lacking for more extreme expiries and strikes.
+Furthermore, Deribit accounts are coin-margined, which can make managing options positions difficult as users effectively have to trade in a BTC/ETH/SOL-denominated account rather than a USD-denominated one.
 To address this issue, users can synthetically convert their account to USD by shorting Deribit perps, but this requires an additional execution step.
 Finally, Deribit is not available in certain regions, particularly the United States.

 dYdX

 dYdX is a decentralized exchange that operates mostly on the Ethereum layer-1 blockchain but has recently expanded to the L2 StarkEx ZKrollup.
 It provides services for margin trading and perpetual trading.
-While dYdX primarily operates on the blockchain, it is a hybrid exchange that uses servers for certain off-chain functions, such as its Order Book and matching engine.
+While dYdX primarily operates on the blockchain, it is a hybrid exchange that uses servers for certain off-chain functions, such as its order book and matching engine.

 Chains